antazo/ai-python/README.md

 ## Virtual Environment

-We activate the virtual environment.
+If we want to use a virtual environment, we need to invoke the <b>venv</b> module, and activate it.
+In my case, I'm calling it <b>my_env</b>:

 On Linux:
 ```
 # sudo apt-get install -y python3-pip python3-venv # Libraries needed
-python3 -m venv my_venv # Do this to invoke the module and create our environment called 'my_venv'
+python3 -m venv my_venv
 source ./my_venv/bin/activate
 ```
 On Windows:
 ```
-python -m venv my_venv # Do this to invoke the module and create our environment called 'my_venv'
+python -m venv my_venv
 .\.my_venv\Scripts\activate
 ```